oriuminc/vagrant-ariadne/README.md

 ## Troubleshooting

-- If your host machine is not resolving Vagrant URLs and you're running OS/X, try running `rake restart_dns`.
 - Ensure you are using a basebox with the same architecture as your system.
 In other words, running the lucid64 basebox on a 32-bit system is NOT going to work.